anycable/anycable/docs/configuration.md

 Enable debug mode (more verbose logging).

+**--shutdown_timeout** (`ANYCABLE_SHUTDOWN_TIMEOUT`)

+The number of seconds to wait for the server to shutdown gracefully, i.e., disconnect all active sessions and perform the corresponding Disconnect RPC calls (see below).
+Default: 30.

 ## Presets

 AnyCable-Go comes with a few built-in configuration presets for particular deployments environments, such as Heroku or Fly.
 The presets are detected and activated automatically.
 As an indication, you can find a line in the logs: